-No, there are no ATMs on ABC trek route.
+No, there are no ATMs on the ABC trek route.
 There are many ATMs in Pokhara and Kathmandu city.
-You can withdraw and exchange cash in Pokhara or Kathmandu as credit cards won’t work in Annapurna Base Camp route.
+You can withdraw and exchange cash in Pokhara or Kathmandu as credit cards won’t work in the Annapurna Base Camp route.
 Don’t forget to carry enough Nepali currency.

 Yes.
 You will have enough internet access in places but would cost you Rs.
 200 a day for internet access.
 It is uncertain that internet access in towns will be available and fast.
 Internet access may be slow and might shut down if the electricity goes out.

 If you are making Annapurna base camp trek blog or vlog, then you are recommended to carry spare batteries for the camera.
 Do not depend on the electricity at ABC.

 If you stick to the Annapurna Base Camp itinerary from the start till the end, it might not be necessary to hire a guide, but it solely depends on you.

 Annapurna Base Camp trek without a guide is appropriate for experienced trekkers but not strongly recommended for first-timers.